 The decision has drawn criticism of censorship.

-Because Facebook is not the United States government, as a private company, it can create policies to further limit speech beyond the realm of the U. S. Constitution.
+Facebook is not the United States government, making policies for the nation.
+It can create policies to limit speech within the context of the company.

 Because I am in favor of limited free speech, I believe a social contract coupling responsibility with freedom helps communities to thrive.